FedericoFioravanti/whack-a-mole/README.md

 # whack-a-mole
-Yesterday i had to play whack a mole at work, i was all alone and the damn customer wouldn't leave.
+Yesterday I had to play whack a mole at work, I was all alone and the damn customer wouldn't leave.